diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 2.3.4: UI sync components

-We are already familiar with the `ui-data-sync`, we used a couple of time already, but there are other 2 components we can leverage to make this application interactive.
+We are already familiar with the `ui-data-sync`, we used a couple of time already.
+But there are 2 other components we can leverage to make this application interactive.

 But first lets warm up with the familiar `ui-data-sync`.

 There are 2 important values we always want to keep up to date,  `username` and `score`.
-For `username`, we currently have an `ui-data-sync` listening to an `app-modal` we want to change that for the  `current-username` data set: the `app-modal`
+For `username`, we currently have a `ui-data-sync` listening to an `app-modal`. we want to change that for the  `current-username` data set:
 ```html
 from ...
 <ui-data-sync trigger="#username-selection-modal" on="accepted">
   <p>Welcome <span data-key="username"></span></p>
 </ui-data-sync>

 to...
 <ui-data-sync trigger="#current-username" on="updated">
   <p>Welcome <span data-key="username"></span></p>